Joac1137/cryo-em_classification/README.md

     The performance is drastically reduced when using the gaussian distribution on the points instead.
 We are working on how we might fix this.

 - What are the next steps? <br>
     The next steps is definitely to setup the experiments in a more systematic manner.
 We then further aim to train all the different models on the entires dataset on a server that we have available.
 Thereafter, we might just analyze, finetune and rerun the experiments and then begin the report.
+    We have also considered using more residual connections and further add 1x1 convolutions.

 - Any uncertainties or issues you need help with? <br>
     When designing the large_unet it is very difficult to determine the specific number of layers that we should include.
 Is there a rule of thumb or do we just have to try and observe the results?